Can Advance Auto Parts, Inc. Turn Around?

 That said, since 2011, Advance Auto Parts has experienced pressure on its operating margin, which has declined from 10.77% to 7.35% in the trailing 12 months.
 At the same time, its return on assets and its return on equity have declined from 11.3% to 4.9% and 41.8% to 14.5%, respectively.
 At least, though, management has been maintaining reasonable financial leverage.

-Valuation and Returns Potential
+Valuation And Returns Potential

 At the recent quotation of about $118 per share, Advance Auto Parts trades at a multiple of about 17.
 This is attractive for near-term EPS growth forecasts of 22% and 17% for 2018 and 2019, respectively.